algolia/kubernetes-hands-on/07-service/README.md

   app: simple-service
 ```

 is central to k8s.
-It is with this field that you will tell k8s which pods to give access through this `service`.
+It is with those fields that you will tell k8s which pods to give access through this `service`.

 Apply the service: